itayshap/NLP_Final_Project/README.md

 * Use the requirements.txt file to install the necessary packages
 * Create a 'data' folder and copy heb_wiki_sentences.txt into it
 * In order to use the Hebrew Essay Corpus please send the License Agreement document to the department of Department of Computer Science
-University of Haifa (instruction are inside the document).
+University of Haifa (instructions are inside the document).
 Once you receive the Corpus by email place it in the 'data' folder
 ## Data pre-processing
 * Run the extract_data notebook in order to create the labelled essays CSV and the non human essays CSV from the raw Hebrew Essay Corpus
 ## Running the project